 Namath is probably best known for his pre-game prediction that his Jets would defeat the heavily favored Colts in Super Bowl III.
 Not only did Namath’s unlikely prediction come to fruition, he earned Super Bowl MVP honors in the process for his outstanding performance.
 Namath also is well documented for his flamboyant Playboy lifestyle off of the gridiron.
 Broadway Joe may not have the statistical accomplishments of others on this list, but his legendary status, on and off the field, are more than enough to garner a place on the list.
 It would be sacrilege to have an NFL’s greatest quarterback list without Joe Willie Namath.

 The former No. 1 overall draft pick out of Ole Miss entered the NFL in the shadow of older brother Peyton Manning, but it wasn’t long before Eli began paving his own way into the annals of greatness among NFL quarterbacks.
 The younger Manning is the New York Giants' all-time passing leader and the winningest quarterback in franchise history.
 He is a perfect 2-0 in Super Bowl appearances, winning MVP honors in both games.
 He holds the NFL record for most fourth-quarter touchdown passes in a season (15).
 He is tied for the longest touchdown pass in NFL history (99 yards).
-Manning also holds several postseason records.
-At age 35, he potentially has several years left to play in a career that should result with induction into the Pro Football Hall of Fame.
+Manning ranks in the top 10 in both career passing yards and touchdown passes.
+He also holds several postseason records.
+At age 36, he potentially has a few years left to play in a career that should result with induction into the Pro Football Hall of Fame.